-will learn the Students anatomical appropriate combining forms. pathological conditions and diagnostic techniques associated with the body systems that include the skeletal system, muscles and joints, the nervous system, and the blood and lymphatic systems.
+Students will learn the anatomical terms, appropriate combining forms, pathological conditions, and diagnostic techniques associated with the body systems that include the skeletal system, muscles and joints, the nervous system, and the blood and lymphatic systems.
 Students also learn structures common to the central nervous system and peripheral nervous system and identify structures of the brain.
-Students will define rangeof-motion movements of the skeletal muscles and understand the major functions of the blood and lymphatic systems.
+Students will define range of motion movements of the skeletal muscles and understand the major functions of the blood and lymphatic systems.